Five ways to get your five a day

 - Roast carrot and cashews (just add water if it gets too thick)

-- Chickpea, garlic and lemon (add tahini if you’ve got some for fully fledged hummus)
+- Chickpea, garlic and lemon (add tahini if you’ve got it for some for fully fledged hummus)

 - Olive and capsicum tapenade